 - 11.7 The Village Centre is congested with parked vehicles, some for the whole of the working day, to the extent that visitors to the Village Centre find it very difficult to park.
 Not only is this an inconvenience to local residents wanting to gain access to Village Centre shops & other community facilities but it is also detrimental to the economic viability of local shops and businesses which the Neighbourhood Plan is seeking to support. - 11.8 Dore Village Society commissioned a parking survey in the Village Centre in 2011.
 The survey was undertaken online, with all the local businesses and at a public meeting.
-The main recommendations that emerged from the survey were: - the relocation of the bus terminus from Devonshire Terrace Road or its remodelling to permit easier bus movements; and - the provision of limited waiting for cars to encourage access for all the shops, businesses and community facilities in the neighbourhood centre for some of the spaces.
-It was recognised that some nearby residential streets around the Village Centre would need to be monitored for the impact of displaced car parking. - 11.9 The local community strongly supports the need for a Village Centre traffic management scheme.
-A consultation group has been formed of interested parties and discussions will be undertaken regarding a traffic management scheme in the context of the Neighbourhood Plan policies.
+The main recommendations that emerged from the survey were: - the relocation of the bus terminus from Devonshire Terrace Road or its remodelling to permit easier bus movements; and - the provision of limited waiting for cars to encourage access for all the shops, businesses and community facilities in the Village Centre for some of the spaces.
+It was recognised that some nearby residential streets around the Village Centre would need to be monitored for the impact of displaced car parking.